jsbin/jsbin/docs/ie8.md

 - Include jQuery and it goes to shit
 - Restored panels always maximise
 - Layout of profile when logged in wrong
+- Dynamically change "create milestone" to "save" for first run in IE8 - then refresh should yeild a checksum